-BUSN627 • Advanced Managerial Finance (BUAG)
+BUSN627 • Advanced Managerial Finance

 A computer-based business simulation (CapSim) provides learners the opportunity to operate a business in a virtual environment.
 A given business situation requires professional business decisions from learner teams.
 With each set of business decisions, learners receive feedback on their operations, marketing, accounting, finance, human resources, and labor relations decisions.
-Immediate feedback demonstrates the learners' abilities to properly synthesize, evaluate, diagnose, and make proper decisions to cause both short- and long-range improvements in their company.
-Prerequisite: BUSN625 or BUSN626.
+Immediate feedback demonstrates the learner's ability to properly synthesize, evaluate, diagnose, and make proper decisions to make both short- and long-range improvements in their company.
+Prerequisite: BUSN625, LEAD611.

-BUSN630 · Strategic Technology Management 3 credits (BUAG)
+BUSN630 • Strategic Technology Management

 Study of a strategic framework to aid in understanding how technology can be used to appropriately enable business processes and also how it can be used to shape new business models.
-Critical industry topics include aligning business and technology strategies; developing an enterprise business and technology architecture; and emerging technologies.
+Critical industry topics include aligning business and technology strategies, developing an enterprise business and technology architecture, and emerging technologies.
 Examination of practical issues in managing technology-technology investment and project portfolio management-to understand how a strategic framework is deployed.
-Prerequisite: BUSN600.
+Students may not receive credit for both BUSN630 and SLDR625.
+Prerequisite: LEAD611 or ORGL600.

-BUSN631 • Global Strategic Technology Management 3 credits (BUAG)
+BUSN631 · Global Strategic Technology Management 3 credits